Water Softener Installation in Clearwater, FL

 - Counteract chloramine's effects on skin and hair.
 Clearwater's chloramine-treated hard water is particularly harsh.
 Paired with a catalytic carbon pre-filter, a softener eliminates both the mineral deposits and the chemical irritation that Clearwater residents experience.

 - Extend appliance lifespan in high-use Clearwater homes.
 Between vacation rental turnover and the salt-air environment, Clearwater appliances work harder than most.
-Scale-free water reduces water heater energy costs by $200 to $400 per year and prevents premature appliance failure.
+Scale-free water reduces the workload on water heaters and dishwashers, lowering energy use and preventing premature appliance failure.

 - Address Countryside and East Lake sediment issues.
 Homes farther from the Pinellas County distribution hub receive water with varying sediment levels.
 A softener with a sediment pre-filter protects both the resin bed and your plumbing from particulate buildup.